richafnu/Viva/Viva/glint/setup/hierarchy-fundamentals.md

 ### Multiple CEOs

-Viva Glint's best practice is to select a single user in your employee data as the top level/CEO whose Manager ID value is blank.
+Glint's best practice is to select a single user in your employee data as the top level/CEO whose Manager ID value is blank.
 If your organization has multiple leaders that should sit at the top of your manager hierarchy, your organization can add a placeholder "CEO."
 All top-level users can then report to this placeholder CEO and appear as level 2 managers in Glint reporting and filters:

 :::image type="content" source="../../media/glint/setup/placeholder-ceo-filter.png" alt-text="Screenshot of manager hierarchy filters in Glint reporting, with a placeholder CEO as the top-level user and multiple CEOs as level 2 managers.":::